payliao/payliao/README.md

 ## Usage scenarios

 ### Tourists
-A tourist from the USA has some USDC on XRPL as a CBDC.
-He changes for some SGDk on XRPL main chain DEX.
-He then bridges this SGDk to the XRPL EVM side chain.
+A tourist from the USA has some USDC on the Blockchain as a CBDC.

 He visits a hawker centre in Singapore and scans the SGQR code there.
-He pays directly to the UEN of the merchant using his SGDk.
+He pays directly to the UEN of the merchant using his USDC.

-After his trip, he bridges back these SGDk to the XRPL Main chain and swaps back to USDC.

 No cash needed, even for small roadside stalls.

-### Merchant
+### Merchants
 The 70 years old hawker auntie heard about this new payment method.
 Instead of spending hours calling and setting up an email, all she has to do is to navigate to a website and key in her UEN to view how much money she has received.
 At the end of the month when she has more time, she approaches us to onboard.

 No need to spend time onboarding, entire Singapore is already onboarded.